Cohesive Coaching 2: Sold out!

 Written by Simon Austin — September 20, 2018

-This time former England rugby coach Brian Ashton will be joined by Richard Evans, Head of Fitness for the Belgium national team, and Professor Damian Hughes, the renowned sports psychologist and best-selling author.
+On November 29th, former England rugby coach Brian Ashton will be joined by Richard Evans, Head of Fitness for the Belgium national team, and Professor Damian Hughes, the renowned sports psychologist and best-selling author.

 Last time our attendees included members of Team GB, a Great Britain rugby league international, staff from Premier League clubs, business people and amateur coaches.
 Everyone is welcome!